 In private practice I have the opportunity to help people that are struggling with an area of health or nutrition and work along side them to better their life.
 Whether it is weight loss/gain, nutrition education, or a disorder like irritable bowel syndrome (IBS), fibromyalgia, or migraine (any disease with pain and inflammation components), I work diligently with my clients to bring them to a better quality of life.

-First, I would recommend that if you have insurance to check with your provider to see if “dietary counseling” is covered under your plan.
+If you plan to use insurance I would recommend that you check with your insurance to see if “dietary counseling” is covered under your plan.
 It may also be called “medical nutrition therapy.”
 You can have them look up procedure codes 97802 and 97803 to see if those are covered under your plan.
 Quite often these will be included in your “Wellness Benefits” or “Preventative Benefits.”

 This part is important: if your insurance covers procedure codes 97802 and 97803 then you must also have them check to make sure that the diagnosis code that I will be using will be covered: Z71.3 (Dietary counseling and surveillance).
 This is the ONLY code that I can use without having a referral from a doctor.
-If it is not covered then you need to call your doctor for a referral for a diagnosis that is covered by your insurance and have them send the referral to me.
+If it is not covered then you need to call your doctor for a referral (unless they already referred you to me) in order for you to have them send me a diagnosis code that is covered by your insurance.

-If none of the above apply and you will be paying out of pocket, my hourly rate is $150 payable by cash, check, Venmo or debit/credit card at the conclusion of the appointment.
+If you will be paying out of pocket for nutrition counseling, my hourly rate is $150 payable by cash, check, Venmo or debit/credit card at the conclusion of the appointment.
+I also can take Flexible Spending Plans and Health Savings Account credit cards.

 LEAP stands for Lifestyle Eating and Performance and encompasses the Mediator Release (blood) Test (MRT®) as well as the LEAP anti-inflammatory eating plan.
 This protocol can provide quick and lasting relief for irritable bowel syndrome, migraine, fibromyalgia, auto-immune disease and a wide range of other health problems, typically those associated with pain and/or inflammation.